sifulan-access-federation/ifirexman-training/guides/idp.md

 ### Assisted Installation (Azure AD)

-At the moment, the assisted installation is only available for the **Azure AD** backend authenticator.
+At the moment, the assisted installation method is only available for the **Azure AD** backend authenticator.

 From the login node: